MKsKzWEPAST/AA-SSI/contracts/README.md

 - **scripts**: contains a deployment script (deploy_contracts) and a script for updating the query for age verification (deploy_zkp)

 Feel free to explore each subdirectory for detailed contract implementations, deployment instructions, and scripts.

+## Environment variables

+In the scripts directory, please copy the .env.sample file to .env and fill the variables accordingly.
+In order to get an RPC node url, please use an RPC provider such as Alchemy.

 ## Notes

 * All the contracts are currently deployed, and ready to use

 * The need for deploying the proof for age verification on a daily basis is due to the fact that the proof query contains the minimum date for which an individual is 18 years old.
 Thus, this date is changing every day.